nhutlong-nguyen/fullstackopen/README.md

-# Fullstackopen
-## Introduction
-### I'm Long Nguyen, a student of Metropolia University of Applied Sciences
+# Full stack open 2023
+I am currently taking a course on [fullstackopen](https://fullstackopen.com/en/) to learn more about [Subject or Technology].

+## Long Nguyen's submission repository for Fullstackopen 2023
-### I'm taking the fullstackopen 2023 course from University of Helsinki
+- I'm taking the fullstackopen 2023 course from University of Helsinki
-### This repository is where I upload my execises and projects for this course
+- This repository is where I submit my execises and projects for this course
-### Each directory in this repository contains all the exercises for each part of the course
+- Each directory in this repository contains the exercises for each part of the course
+- All the final answers are in the main branch of this repository